 The graduate training program that leads to the Master in Social Ecology allows students to pursue an individualized plan of study emphasizing the methods and principles of social ecology.
 This degree option is for currently enrolled Ph.D. students.
-Students are required to complete seven 4-unit courses (a total of 28 units), distributed as follows: Seminar in Social Ecology (SE 200), Research Methods (SE 201 or P201), an approved graduate level course in statistics or methodology (drawn from the following and/or additional courses that may be added to this list by the Social Ecology faculty: Data Analysis, SE 264A; Applied Multivariate Statistics, SE 290A and 290B; Program Evaluation, SE 291; Seminar in Qualitative Criminological Analysis, C 251; Strategies of Theory Development, SE 261; Structural Equation Modeling, SE 266A), and four 4-unit elective courses (16 units).
+Students are required to complete seven 4-unit courses (a total of 28 units), distributed as follows: Seminar in Social Ecology (SE 200), Research Methods (SE 201, P201 or U297 or equivalent), an approved graduate level course in statistics or methodology (drawn from the following and/or additional courses that may be added to this list by the Social Ecology faculty: Data Analysis, SE 264A; Seminar in Qualitative Criminological Analysis, C 251; Strategies of Theory Development, SE 261; Structural Equation Modeling, SE 266A), and four 4-unit elective courses (16 units).
 The elective courses chosen to apply toward the M.A. should be relevant to the student's interests and career goals and must have the approval of the student's faculty advisor.
 Elective courses may be taken from any academic unit on campus.
-The seven required courses must include at least five graduate courses and must be exclusive of any Independent Study (SE 299), Directed (SE 298), or Master's Thesis Writing and Research (SE 295).
-A maximum of 4 units of Field Study (SE 297) may be applied toward the M.A. degree.
+The seven required courses must include at least five graduate courses and must be exclusive of any Independent Study (299), Directed Study (298), or Master's Thesis Writing and Research (295).
+A maximum of 4 units of Field Study (297) may be applied toward the M.A. degree.